Hanford Reach Fall Upriver Bright Chinook Fishing

 Again a prop boat can be used in most of the river, it may not be ideal, but if you stay in the middle or not real close to the bank, you can navigate.
 You however will probably need hip boots to load your prop boat back on the trailer, or power load it.

 As far as boats used here, REMEMBER this is still the MIGHTY Columbia River, therefore not the ideal location to use a 12' aluminum lake fishing boat.
 Most boats you will see here are 18' plus, and have motors with lots of power.
-DO NOT GET COMPLACENT HERE, this is not the Saturday afternoon on a small lake.
+DO NOT GET COMPLACENT HERE, this is not the Saturday afternoon boat ride on a small lake.

 Fisherpersons are reminded with possible increased water outflow from the upstream dam, to be ever watchful because of changing depths because when they start dumping water thru the humongous turbines at the dam, the river can come up incredibly fast, so do not park your vehicle close to the waters edge.
 Below the dam the river heights can raise 5' PLUS when this happens.
 And when they dump a lot of water it also really effects the bite (not good by the way).